No trip to Panama would be complete without a visit to Bocas del Toro, the Caribbean islands near the Panama-Costa Rica border.

 We hired a taxi to take us to Starfish Beach, which is a tourist favorite.
 The crystal clear water is full of starfish and a highlight of many Bocas trips.

-What nobody tells you: It’s easy to get out of town, but finding a taxi for the trip back can be a challenge.
-We decided it would be quicker to walk back, and soon discovered a beautiful little reserve.
+What nobody tells you: It’s easy to get out of town, but locating a taxi for the trip back can be tricky.
+Not a single cab passed the beach in the hour and a half we were there.

 The next morning, we took a snorkeling tour that included dolphin watching, island cruising and snorkeling.
-I enjoyed the tour so much that I even wrote an article about snorkeling in Bocas.
+We enjoyed the tour so much that we have a separate article about snorkeling in Bocas.

 The tour included lunch.
-We stopped at a place called Jasmin’s, and the seafood looked incredibly fresh.
+We stopped at a place called Jasmin’s, and the seafood was incredibly fresh.

 Snorkeling in Bocas del Toro

 The most exciting part of the tour was getting in the water to experience the natural beauty Bocas Del Toro is famous for.
-We saw so many varieties of fish and and coral in colors that can only be observed.
+We saw an amazing variety of fishes and corals, in colors that you’d have to see to believe.

 Day 3: Island hopping